 HOW TO MAKE BREAD BOWLS FROM FROZEN DOUGH:

-STEP 1: Loosely cover dough with plastic wrap, and thaw dough overnight in the refrigerator, or on the counter for about 5-6 hours.
-Dough should be thawed but still cold.
+First, loosely cover the dough with plastic wrap, and thaw the dough overnight in the refrigerator, or on the counter for about 5-6 hours.
+The dough should be thawed but still cold.
 (I personally like thawing the dough overnight in the refrigerator because it’s easier for me.)

-STEP 3: Brush each dough ball with beaten egg.
+Then, brush each dough ball with the beaten egg.

-STEP 4: Lightly grease plastic wrap and place loosely over the dough balls.
+Next, lightly grease the plastic wrap and place loosely over the dough balls.